 The appeal panel will review its decision, considering any mitigating circumstances, and then make a final decision which must be communicated in writing within 7 days of the appeal meeting.

-The Banstead u3a executive committee's decision following any appeal is final and absolute confidentiality must be maintained.
+The Committee's decision following any appeal is final and absolute confidentiality must be maintained.